 With darker skin tones, faces are typically lighter than the body, so when testing colors, you want to make sure the shade matches your body as a whole.
 To ensure a perfect match, it’s best to test two to three shades alongside one another — wait several minutes to let the foundation warm up and mix with your complexion.
 Then decide which shade looks the most natural.

 Forget pale pinks and barely there blush!
-These shades can sometimes work for you, but dark skin tones looks amazing in deep mauve shades like Maybelline Face Studio Master Glaze in Make a Mauve, a cranberry colored blush or even bright orange.
+These shades can sometimes work for you, but dark skin tones call for deep mauve shades like a cranberry colored blush or even bright orang